-The Tow Policy Advocacy Fellowship is now recruiting John Jay College of Criminal Justice students for the 2018-2019 cohort.
+The Tow Policy Advocacy Fellowship is now recruiting John Jay College of Criminal Justice graduate students for the 2019-2020 cohort.

 - Participate in the Policy Advocacy Practicum (PAD 814-816).
 The class meets once a week during the fall and spring semesters.